Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Oktober 2024 12.25.35 UTC
+- WIB: Minggu, 13 Oktober 2024 13.31.55 UTC
-- WITA: Minggu, 13 Oktober 2024 13.25.35 UTC
+- WITA: Minggu, 13 Oktober 2024 14.31.55 UTC
-- WIT: Minggu, 13 Oktober 2024 14.25.35 UTC
+- WIT: Minggu, 13 Oktober 2024 15.31.55 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: nature
+Kategori: technology